 A string that begins with a number can be converted, but the trailing nonnumeric portion is truncated.
 If the truncated portion contains anything other than spaces, this produces an error in strict mode, or a warning otherwise.

 By default, division by zero produces a result of

 NULL and no warning.
 By setting the SQL mode

-enabled, MySQL handles division by zero as follows:
+mode enabled, MySQL handles division by zero differently:

 If strict mode is not enabled, a warning occurs.

 If strict mode is enabled, inserts and updates involving division by zero are prohibited, and an error occurs.

 In other words, inserts and updates involving expressions that